AI for Consultants

 1. Proposal Writing

-Feed OpenClaw the client's brief, your service catalog, and a past proposal as a template.
+Feed Claude Code the client's brief, your service catalog, and a past proposal as a template.
 It generates a complete first draft — executive summary, scope of work, methodology, timeline, and pricing — in under 2 minutes.
 You review, refine, and send.
 What used to take 4-6 hours now takes 45 minutes.

 2. Client Research & Briefing Docs